 Synchronising of two or more flashing lights is already in use in signalling systems for various transport systems, including road, rail, aviation, and maritime.
 Historically, synchronisation has been used in the maritime world for leading lights.
 The purpose of synchronising is to increase the conspicuity of the signal, and/or to indicate that the two or more lights are associated in some manner.
 For example if two buoys form a “gate” in a channel, the lights on them might be synchronised to make that gate pair more conspicuous, improving spatial awareness.

-Sequencing of lights is when a series of lights are flashed in a time sequence to show the geographical relationship between them.
+Sequencing of lights occurs when a series of lights are flashed in a time sequence to show the geographical relationship between them.
 Such a set of lights is sometimes likened to a so-called “flare path” or “runway” effect.
 In certain applications the number of flashes in the rhythmic characters of associated AtoN lights is increased (decreased) in progression along the fairway while only two of such lights are visible to a mariner at a time.

 It is also possible to combine the two effects, so that, for example, if there is a channel marked by pairs of buoys, the lights on each pair are synchronised, and in addition the paired lights are set to be in a time sequence along the length of the channel.